Einstein Type Systems on Complete Manifolds: Introduction

+In the proof of Theorem \ref{ExistenceCriteriaThm} we will need to produce a sequence of solutions along an exhaustion of $M$ by compact subsets, under appropriate boundary conditions.
+Although the final existence of a solution for \eqref{EMSystem-CompleteManifolds} on the non-compact manifold $M$ is highly sensitive to the specific couplings and non-linearities of the system, the associated boundary value problems on compact sets are far less so.
+In fact, existence criteria analogous to those of Theorem \ref{ExistenceCriteriaThm} can be presented on a compact manifold with boundary for a far broader class of systems generalising \eqref{EMSystem-CompleteManifolds} and including examples such as charged fluids (see Example \ref{020320211748}).
+These being interesting systems on their own, in Section \ref{sectionPDEgen} (Theorem \ref{theoexistcompact}) we will broaden the scope of our analysis to present existence criteria for such a larger class of systems on compact manifolds with boundary.

+Although the general approach for Theorems \ref{ExistenceCriteriaThm} and \ref{theoexistcompact} is conceptually similar (both barrier-based existence results), the technicalities surrounding Theorem \ref{ExistenceCriteriaThm} are far more subtle.
+Among other things, in order to account for coefficients with asymptotics as flexible as possible, we appeal to slightly different notions of barriers than those of Theorem \ref{theoexistcompact}.
+In the latter case, we introduce \emph{strong} global barriers, tailored for the proof of this theorem and also to the kind of barrier constructions for systems like \eqref{EMSystem-CompleteManifolds} and \eqref{fullsystem} that one could adapt for instance from \cite{Holst1}.
+These differences will become apparent as we move from Section \ref{sectionPDEgen} to Section \ref{SectionEinsteinSyst}, where key ideas already showcased in Section \ref{sectionPDEgen} are adapted and refined.

 Taking all of the above into account, this paper will be organised as follows.
-First, in Section \ref{sectionPDEgen} we will analyse Einstein-type elliptic systems on compact manifolds with boundary, culminating with the above mentioned regularity results.
-In Section \ref{SectionEinsteinSyst} these results will be used to prove Theorem \ref{ExistenceCriteriaThm}, and some additional necessary technical results will be established.
-Then, in Section \ref{section210720211556} we will proceed to construct the appropriate barrier functions for the application of Theorem \ref{ExistenceCriteriaThm} and prove Theorem \ref{ExistenceNonVacuum} and \ref{ExistenceVacuum}.
-Finally, in Appendix \ref{BoundedGeometry} we present several useful definitions and results associated to manifolds of bounded geometry and linear elliptic operators on them.
+First, in Section \ref{sectionPDEgen} we will analyse Einstein-type elliptic systems on compact manifolds with boundary.
+In Section \ref{SectionEinsteinSyst} we will prove Theorem \ref{ExistenceCriteriaThm}.
+Then, in Section \ref{section210720211556} we will proceed to construct the appropriate barrier functions for the application of Theorem \ref{ExistenceCriteriaThm} and prove Theorems \ref{ExistenceNonVacuum} and \ref{ExistenceVacuum}.
+Finally, in Appendix \ref{appendixlinearanalysisellipticboundaryvalueproblem} we review some properties of linear operators involved in our analysis on compact manifolds with boundary, while in Appendix \ref{BoundedGeometry} we present several useful definitions and results associated with manifolds of bounded geometry and linear elliptic operators one can define on them.

-{\bf Acknowledgments: } The authors would like to thank the CAPES-COFECUB, CAPES-PNPD and FUNCAP for their financial support as well as Bruno Premoselli and Stefano Pigola for their comments on a preliminary version.